-These results separately and combined indicate that autistic adults suffer from great barriers to healthcare services in Israel.
-Both bureaucratic barriers and barriers that manifest at the encounter with the provider were found in more than 60% of the population, signifying both the processes are marginalizing autistic adults.
-These results strengthen communication and sensory barriers that were rose as major themes in the qualitative analysis are indeed significant barriers for this population.
-Furthermore, Raymaker’s et al. (2017) as part of their research tried to identify a cutoff that differentiating autistic adults from other disabilities by the number of barriers individuals suffer form.
-In their questionnaire a cutoff of four barriers out of 18 was argued to be differentiating.
-In this research almost 75% of responders marked four barriers or more, while above 40% marked ten barriers or more.
-These results indicates that while 4 barriers could be differentiating between autistics and other people with disabilities, a large portion of the autistic population are deprived access to a much greater extent.
-These quantitative findings support the claim autistic adults are a distinct social group that is being deprived from equal access to healthcare services in Israel.
+These results separately and combined indicate that adults with autism suffer from major barriers to healthcare services in Israel.
+Both bureaucratic barriers and barriers that manifest during the encounter with the provider were found in more than 60% of the population, signifying that both of these processes are marginalizing adults with autism.
+These results strengthen the notion that the communication and sensory barriers that arose as major themes in the qualitative analysis are indeed significant barriers for this population.
+Furthermore, Raymaker and colleagues (2017), as part of their research, tried to identify a cutoff that differentiated autistic adults from those with other disabilities, based on the number of barriers individuals suffer from.
+When using their questionnaire, a cutoff of 4 barriers out of 18 was argued to be differentiating.
+In this research ,almost 75% of responders identified four or more barriers, while more than 40% identified ten or more barriers.
+These results indicate that while four barriers could be differentiating between individuals with autism and other people with a disability, a large proportion of the autistic population is deprived of access to healthcare to a much greater extent.
+These quantitative findings support the claim that adults with autism represent a distinct social group that is being deprived of equal access to healthcare services in Israel.